School Committee - February 06, 2025

 For me, that's wasteful.

-For me, I share Dan's feelings that it is worth going extremely far to protect students' rights.
+But now getting to my issues with the actual change.
+So for me, I share Dan's feelings that it is worth going extremely far to protect students' rights.

-A couple of years ago, when I was on policy subcommittee, we took up a discussion at the request of our law enforcement and our administration about the video feeds that are in our buildings.
+A couple years ago, when I was on policy subcommittee, we took up a discussion at the request of our law enforcement and our administration about the video feeds that are in our buildings.

-We together worked together, the policy subcommittee, multiple members of the administration, the chief of police at the time, to craft a policy that gave Sharon Police Department access in emergency situations to our live video feeds and our recorded video feed, because it was explained in a very collaborative conversation that our police might need to see what happened five minutes ago, for example, in certain situations.
+So Sharon Police Department felt they needed access to those feeds.
+We together, worked together, the policy subcommittee, multiple members of the administration, the chief of police at the time, to craft a policy that gave Sharon Police Department access in emergency situations to our live video feeds and our recorded video feeds, because it was explained in a very collaborative conversation that our police might need to see what happened five minutes ago, for example, in certain situations.

-but that requires administration's permission to access recorded video because the policy subcommittee at the time and the larger committee at the time felt it was very important to protect students' rights and the rights of parents to protect their students when they're in our buildings.
+But that requires administration's permission to access recorded video because the policy subcommittee at the time and the larger committee at the time felt it was very important to protect students' rights and the rights of parents to protect their students when they're in our buildings.

-For me, I would still lean
+For me, I would still lean on that in regards to questioning.

 For every scenario that could be looked at where a police officer may need to ask a question urgently of a child, I think there's an equal risk at that moment that the child may say something that a lawyer or a parent would advise them against saying in that way that could come back to be a very serious issue for that child.
+And I also look at the fact that we're talking about law enforcement agencies, not simply Sharon Police Department.

 And so when we create a policy that grants any amount of access to our minor children in our buildings to law enforcement, I think we open up some very serious doors for different law enforcement agencies that may or may not find themselves in our buildings and questioning our minor children.

-To me, if you're going to go through the process, because let's be clear, you know, the language as it's being proposed does require that police officer to attempt or that law enforcement agency to attempt to reach the parent.
+And to me, if you're going to go through the process, because let's be clear, you know, the language as it's being proposed does require that police officer to attempt or that law enforcement agency to attempt to reach the parent.

-So when we're talking about an emergency situation, just as Dan had mentioned somewhere on social media that a possible overdose in a bathroom, et cetera, well, our policy does require an attempt to speak to the parent.
+So when we're talking about an emergency situation, just as, you know, Dan had mentioned somewhere on social media that, you know, a possible overdose in a bathroom, et cetera.

-So if we feel like there needs to be something in here about emergency situations requiring no attempt, then that's one conversation.
+So, you know, if we feel like there needs to be something in here about emergency situations requiring no attempt, then that's one conversation.

-But I do think that as long as we're requiring an attempt, we should require
+But I do think that as long as we're requiring an attempt, we should require a successful attempt.

-And I think parents should either choose to waive their right to be there with their child, if that's their decision, or should be present.
+And I think parents should either choose to waive their right to be there with their child if that's their decision or should be present.

-I don't feel comfortable in any way creating a policy that gives the rights of law enforcement in our buildings
+I don't feel comfortable in any way creating a policy that gives the rights of law enforcement in our buildings.

+And again, if something if police officers feel or a law enforcement agency feels that their law trumps our policies, that's something that we'll have to hash out.
 But so long as the policy exists, I believe that we should err on the side of protecting the civil liberties of the people that elect us and of the children that we protect.

 Thanks, Avi.